nipun-ghanathe/dotfiles/rclone/README.md

 ### Introduction

-Rclone can be automatically installed through the `setup-debian.sh`.
+Rclone can be automatically installed through `setup/main.sh` or `setup/other-tools.sh`.
 Additionally a boilerplate config file will be copied to `~/.config/rclone/rclone.conf` where secrets will be replaced by some placeholders.